-BLAME FLAVORS
+BLAME FLAVORS AND ONLINE ACCESS

-How has vaping grown so fast?
-Blame flavors.
-96% of high school kids in CA who vape use flavors.
-Most say flavors are why they use vapes.
-No surprise, since fun flavors trick kids into thinking vaping is harmless.
+Most high school kids in CA say they use vapes because they like the flavors.
+Plus, flavored nicotine products like vapes and pouches are available online.
 Yet the chemicals the tobacco industry uses to create those flavors may damage your lungs, too.
 Some flavors may increase the likelihood of addiction by messing with dopamine, the brain's "feel-good" chemical.
 Help kids understand that by hooking them on flavors, including menthol, the tobacco industry profits.